learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

 the screen is _simple_ and has ***no state*** impact and is also ***not affected by state***, React has a concept called a "presentational component" or a "simple component."
-They're called that because, other than rendering themselves, or using props data, they really don't know how to do much else.
+They're called that because, other than rendering themselves or using props data, they really don't know how to do much else.

 Typically they're simply a single function that returns JSX.
 It's as simple as a React component can be.
 They look something like: